BarakBinyamin/Ad-Free-Youtube/README.md

 <p align="center">
 <img width="75%" src="doc/demo.gif"/>
 </p>
-This project is a proof of concept, it explores the use of youtube's embed architecture to circumvent ads
+This project is a proof of concept that explores the use of youtube's embed architecture to circumvent ads

 ## Quickstart
 ```